-Date Title and Name Profile Appointed 2009 Provost Lord Waldegrave of North Hill (OE, 1965) Distinguished Fellow of All Souls College, Oxford and a Government Minister from 1981, serving in the cabinet between 1990 and 1997 and a member of the House of Lords.
-Member of Holyport College.
-He was Chairman of Coutts & Co until December 2022.
-Author of 'A Different Kind of Weather' and 'Three Circles into One'.
-Former parent.
-2022 Vice-Provost Mr Peter McKee Former Eton Master in the Mathematics Department from 1994, a House Master from 2000 to 2013 and Director of Admissions from 2014 to 2019.
+Date Title and Name Profile Appointed 2024 Provost Sir Nicholas has had a distinguished career in the media and (as Provost) Sir Nicholas Coleridge publishing and was for 30 years successively Editorial Director, 2023 (OE, 1975) Managing Director, President and Chair of Condé Nast (as a Fellow) International, the magazine company.
+Current Chair of Royal Historic Palaces and Campaign for Wool.
+He became the 43rd Provost in September 2024.
+Former parent 2023 Vice-Provost Former Eton Master in the Mathematics Department from 1994, a Mr Peter McKee House Master from 2000 to 2013 and Director of Admissions from 2014 to 2019.
 A graduate of Cambridge University and a member of Middle Temple, the Vice-Provost is a trustee of Star Academies Multi-Academy Trust and of a number of charitable trusts, including Eton Parish Educational Trust and the Prince Philip Trust, and a governor of two other schools.
-Senior Fellow Vacant The Provost of King's College, Cambridge (also founded by Henry VI) is the Senior Fellow ex officio

-Date Profile appointed Name 2010 (retired 17 January 2024) Lady Moore of Etchingham A past Fellow and Director of Studies in English at Peterhouse College, Cambridge University.
-Lady Moore of Etchingham is a journalist, book reviewer and educational author.
-Former parent.
-2016 Mark Esiri (OE, 1983) Co-Founder and Chairman of venture capital firm Venrex Investment Management, in which capacity he holds board positions in several companies.
+2016 Senior Fellow Co-Founder and Chairman of venture capital firm Venrex Mark Esiri Investment Management, in which capacity he holds board (OE, 1983) positions in several companies.
 He is also a Director of The Football Association and a trustee of Godolphin and Latymer School.
 Current parent.

-2016 The Rt Honourable Lord Leggatt (OE, KS,1975) Justice of the Supreme Court of the United Kingdom.
-Former parent.
-2017 Mark Lyall Grant (OE, 1974) Sir Mark had a distinguished career in HM Diplomatic Service.
-He is a former High Commissioner to Pakistan, Ambassador to the UN (until 2015), and Prime Minister's National Security Advisor.
+Date appointed Name Profile 2017 Sir Mark Lyall Grant (OE, 1974) Sir Mark had a distinguished career in HM Diplomatic Service.
+He is a former High Commissioner to Pakistan, Ambassador to the UN (until 2015), and Prime Minister's National Security Adviser.
 He is a Visiting Professor at King's College London, a non-executive Director at Eco Buildings Limited and holds a number of advisory positions.
 Former parent.
 2018 Baroness Morrissey Baroness Morrissey has over three decades' experience in investment management, including 15 years as CEO of Newton.
-She was appointed a Baroness in 2022.
+She was appointed a Baroness in 2023.
 The founder of the 30% Club, Baroness Morrissey chairs the Altrum Group and Fidelis Insurance, is a director of Edelman Communications and holds several other advisory board positions.
 Author of "A good time to be a girl" and "Style and Substance".
 Former parent.
-2021 Simon Vivian Chartered Statistician.
+2021 Mr Simon Vivian Chartered Statistician.
 Fellow of the Royal Statistical Society.
 Former Eton Mathematics Master and former tutor in Statistics at St Anne's College Oxford.
-2022 (appointed 8 October 2022) Professor Ewan Birney (OE, 1991) Deputy Director General of the European Molecular Biology Laboratory (EMBL) and Director of EMBL's European Bioinformatics Institute.
+2022 Professor Ewan Birney (OE, 1991) Deputy Director General of the European Molecular Biology Laboratory (EMBL) and Director of EMBL's European Bioinformatics Institute.
 Professor Birney is an honorary professor of bioinformatics at the University of Cambridge and a director of the European Molecular Biology Laboratory and Genomics England.
 Current parent.
-2022 (appointed 8 October 2022) Professor Francis Brown (OE, 1996) Professor of Mathematics and a Senior Research Fellow at All Souls College, Oxford, where he is also a Trustee 2023 (appointed 7 October 2023) Sir Nicholas Coleridge (OE, 1975) Sir Nicholas has had a distinguished career in the media and publishing and was for 30 years successively Editorial Director, Managing Director, President and Chair of Condé Nast International, the magazine company.
-Current Chair of Royal Historic Palaces and Campaign for Wool.
-He will become the 43rd Provost from September 2024.
+2022 Professor Francis Brown (OE, 1996) Professor of Mathematics and a Senior Research Fellow at All Souls College, Oxford, where he is also a Trustee 2024 (Appointed 16 March 2024) Professor Michael Proctor Professor Proctor is the Professor Emeritus of Astrophysical Fluid Dynamics at Cambridge University.
+He is a Governor of King's Ely, a trustee of Gladstone Memorial Trust and Chair of Trustees of the Cambridge Trusts 2024 (appointed 12 October 2024) Mr Harry Matovu (OE, 1980) Harry Matovu KC is a barrister and King's Counsel at the English Commercial Bar, and he also sits as an arbitrator in major international commercial arbitrations.
+He is a Governing Bencher of the Inner Temple, a member of the Bank of England's Enforcement Decision Making Committee and a Trustee of the Chineke!
+Foundation and Somerset Housefe.
 Former parent